zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.edit `String` *(default: "Edit")*

-Defines the text of "Edit" button that shows the editable fields for the row.
+Defines the text of the "Edit" button that shows the editable fields for the row.

 #### Example